kbfreder/acs-blockgroup-data/README.md

 ## Data Sources
 Various forms of external data must be downloaded before the blockgroup dataset can be generated.

+Instructions for obtaining the external raw data are below.
+Alternatively, you can download it from [this location](https://cslpromise-my.sharepoint.com/:u:/r/personal/kendra_frederick_cslbehring_com/Documents/acs_data/data.zip?csf=1&web=1&e=0wEZo2) on OneDrive.
+Note: this excludes the shapefiles.
+They can be downloaded as well from One Drive [here](https://cslpromise-my.sharepoint.com/:u:/r/personal/kendra_frederick_cslbehring_com/Documents/acs_data/us_bg_shapefiles_2022.zip?csf=1&web=1&e=f3ze6B).
+You may need to request access to these folders.

 ### Automated downloads

 Some datasets have scripts to aid in their download.